hasub0b/TrafficWeatherApp/README.md

-This is a template readme file to enforce main default branch.
-Edit this file as you see fit.
+Our desing document can be found in our GitLab repository and here is a link to our figma project prototype: https://www.figma.com/file/MgLkycQuzlvqfoukqI4FAX/First-draft?node-id=0%3A1